-Marco joined the I Greppi team after a meeting with winery manager Dale Heatley at a restaurant in Rome.
-But he was ideally placed for the job.
-“I am a Bolgheri DOC inside man” he says.
-“I live in Cecina, 10 kilometres from Bolgheri.
+Marco joined the I Greppi team after meeting our winery manager Dale Heatley at a restaurant in Rome.
+He had all the skills we were looking for and was brought up in the area.
+“I am a Bolgheri boy inside and out” he says.
+“I live in Cecina, 10 km away.
 When I was young, I spent a lot of time in Bolgheri, because I had a friend who lived in a villa alongside Cypress Avenue.”

 But since Marco was a child, he’s seen the area grow and develop.
 And in a good way.
 “It’s the coolest wine region here in Tuscany… in in all Italy.
 It’s a wine paradise at the moment.”
 He explains how he sees demand for I Greppi’s wines grow, as an expression of the unique terroir and growing conditions of Bolgheri.
 And how his friends in other parts of the business look on at this region with a tinge of jealousy.